U.S. downgrades Mexico air safety rating, offers assistance - Up News Info

 Delta said it will need to reissue reservations for some Aeromexico operated flights that were booked through Delta.

-Delta has a codeshare arrangement with Aeromexico enabling the two air carriers to sell seats on each other’s flights.
-Delta will be forced to remove its codes on Aeromexico flights following the downgrade, though Aeromexico could continue to code on Delta flights and members of Delta’s loyalty program could still receive SkyMiles on Aeromexico flights that would normally carry the code, Hauenstein added.

-Pablo Casas, general director of the National Institute of Legal-Aeronautical Research think tank, said the downgrade could impact the Mexican economy and carriers trying to recover from the business effects of the pandemic.
+It is yet to be seen if Apollo Global Management and the holders of Aeromexico’s $400 million 7% bond due 2025 will seek any changes to the terms of the $1 billion debtor in possession loan they granted to the airline, said Armas Maes.

-(Reporting by David Shepardson and Tracy Rucinski; additional reporting by Noe Torres in Mexico City Editing by Will Dunham, Howard Goller and David Gregorio)
+(Reporting by David Shepardson and Tracy Rucinski; additional reporting by Noe Torres and Cassandra Garrison in Mexico City Editing by Will Dunham, Howard Goller, David Gregorio and Lincoln Feast.)

 Advertisement